whitneybroadfoot/Two_Bootstrap/README.md

 ![image of a laptop](https://user-images.githubusercontent.com/55456375/70282113-26a4b980-177a-11ea-8749-cf847a6ebb51.png)

+## As a professional I want to have a Portfolio that is responsive and polished

+This Portfolio page was created utilizing Bootstrap.
+Building a page via Bootstrap is an efficient use of time and resources.
+When you don't have the time to start from HTML and CSS scratch, Bootstrap is an easy way to create something functional and polished.

+Throughout this Portfolio you will find the framework for showcasing future work, learning about me as a person and developer, in addition to space for feedback or connecting.

 ## Assignment Overview
 When web developers find themselves repeating a task, they often look for programmatic solutions.
 A prime example is setting up boilerplate HTML and CSS that can be reused.
 In the previous unit, you built and deployed a simple portfolio site.
 Now imagine that you're building portfolios for several clients.
 An efficient approach to this scenario would be to create a master stylesheet and then customize copies of it for each portfolio.
 In doing so, you'd be implementing a simple CSS framework.